React writing patterns that occur in business

 }

-Passing server-fetched values as props is fine since they don't change, but managing state in the parent that the child uses can get messy.
+Passing down server-retrieved values as props is fine since those props don't change, maintaining readability.
+However, managing state for child components in the parent becomes cumbersome.

-The render hooks pattern allows state management in the hook itself, keeping it where it's actually used, while also encapsulating common logic.
+With the render hooks pattern, state can be managed where it's used, while also encapsulating common logic.

-If you find yourself in a similar situation, consider using this pattern.
+If you find yourself in a similar situation, please consider using this pattern.

-This is more of a personal note than an implementation pattern, as I often forget how to do this.
+This is more of a reminder for myself than an implementation pattern, as I often forget it.

 To implement modals in Next.js, we combine Parallel Routes and Intercepting Routes.
-Let's clarify these features first.
+Let's first understand what these are.

 Parallel Routes

-Parallel Routes allow you to create Slots and pass multiple children to a Layout.
+Parallel Routes allow creating Slots to pass multiple children to a Layout.

-Directories are defined using the @ prefix.
+Directories are defined with the @ prefix.
 For example, /app/greeting/@modals can be displayed in the Layout:

 export default function GreetingLayout(